Facebook shares some yanked posts that may be linked to Russian trolls

 Since the 2016 US presidential election, social networks including Facebook have been under pressure to do more to combat election meddling, including interference from Russia.
 This year, Facebook released to US lawmakers more than 3,000 ads linked to Russian trolls.

 The company also set up an election "war room" to spot foreign interference, but that hasn't stopped bad actors from creating a network of fake accounts in what appears to be a continuing attempt to sow discord and spread disinformation.
 On Nov.
-5, the FBI alerted Facebook about more fake accounts.
-A website that claimed it was run by Russia's IRA had published a list of Instagram accounts the company said it has pulled down.
+4, the FBI alerted Facebook about more fake accounts.
+A website that claimed it was run by Russia's IRA had published a list of Instagram accounts it said it ran.
+Facebook said it had already pulled most of them down and had blocked the rest on the list.

 "Ultimately, this effort may have been connected to the IRA, but we aren't best placed to say definitively whether that is the case.
 As multiple independent experts have pointed out, trolls have an incentive to claim that their activities are more widespread and influential than may be the case," Nathaniel Gleicher, Facebook's head of cyber security policy, said in a blog post.